Best Practise in Fertiliser Use

 Our Nutrient Advantage Advice system is audited by Fertilizer Australia every two years to ensure it complies with their fertiliser management best practice recommendations.Our fertiliser business has run six Agronomy Community Forums over the last two years.
 Approximately 250 agronomists (plant and soil advisers) attended the forums to update their knowledge, share ideas and consider the truths and myths associated with the use of fertilisers.
 Guest speakers included leading agronomists, scientists, researchers and fertiliser advisers.

 The Agronomy in Practice course focuses on the practical aspects of making credible fertiliser recommendations to farmers, whether they’re involved in cropping, pasture, summer crops, sugar cane or horticulture.
 The course is aimed at training the next generation of agronomists as well as current advisers who want to enhance their skills in soil and plant nutrition.
 This year’s participants include a cross-section of commercial and private agronomists, and government extension agents.
 Nutrient Advantage Advice is Incitec Pivot Fertilisers’ Fertcare accredited decision support software system.
 Fertcare is amongst the leading programs addressing the issue of expanding food production to feed and clothe a growing global community through judicious use of fertiliser, while limiting the potential for off-site nutrient impacts such as eutrophication of waterways.
-We offer Nutrient Advantage Training, which consists of two courses: the Agronomy in Practice course, and the Nutrient Advantage Advice Software Training Course.
-The program has been developed to equip people providing fertiliser services and nutrient advice to farmers with quality assurance to a set of national standards.
-This year an additional 13 staff received Fertcare A or B training.
+We offer Agronomy In Practice Training, which covers the process for making a fertiliser recommendation from a soil or plant analysis, use of Nutrient Advantage Advice software and Fertcare level C accreditation.
+This confers Fertcare Accredited Agronomist status for successful candidates who are employed by Fertcare accredited businesses.
+The program has been developed to equip people providing fertiliser services and nutrient advice to farmers with quality assurance to a set of national standards..
+This year an additional 10 staff received Fertcare A or B training.